atakanpeker/R_FinancialModel_Project/README.md

 ## Plots

-Here's the graphs of one time frame as an example.
+Here is the graphs of one time frame as an example.

 ![](https://github.com/atakanpeker/R_FinancialModel_Project/blob/main/2016-2018.png)